lwjglgamedev/lwjglbook-bookcontents-leg/chapter20/chapter20.md

 ## Texture Atlas

-Now that we have stet ha basic infrastructure particles we can add some animation effects to it.
-In order to achieve that we are going to support texture atlas.
+Now that we have set the basic infrastructure for particle effect we can add some animation effects to it.
+In order to achieve that, we are going to support texture atlas.
 A texture atlas is a large image that contains all the textures that will be used.
 With a texture atlas we need only to load a large image and then while drawing the game items we select the portions of that image to be used as our texture.
 This technique can be applied for instance when we want to represent the same model many times with different textures (think for instance about trees, or rocks).
 Instead of having many texture instances and switching between them (remember that switching states are always slow) we can use the same texture atlas and just select the appropriate coordinates.

 In this case, we are going to use texture coordinates to animate particles.
 We will iterate over different textures to model a particle animation.
 All those textures will be grouped into a texture atlas which looks like this.